GoogleCloudPlatform/podcast/site/content/post/episode-15-grpc-with-varun-tarwal/index.md

 MARK: Reddit?
 FRANCESC: It's the subreddit r/gcppodcast.
 MARK: Yeah.
 Google+?
-FRANCESC: +gcppodcast or you can also search Google Cloud Platform podcast.
+FRANCESC: +gcppodcast or you can also search Google Cloud podcast.
 MARK: Definitely, and on the web?
 FRANCESC: On the web, gcppodcast.com.
 MARK: Pretty easy.